MicrosoftDocs/well-architected/well-architected/devops/principles.md

 - Provision with Infrastructure as Code
 - Build and release with continuous integration and continuous delivery (CI/CD) pipelines
 - Use automated testing methods
-- Avoid configuration drift thorugh configuration as code
+- Avoid configuration drift through configuration as code

 This approach ensures the creation and management of environments throughout the software development lifecycle.
 It enables: